AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

   - `The deadline <DEADLINE> has been entered in the wrong format.
 An example of the correct format is Mar 15 2024`
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Task <TASK_NAME> not found: Please make sure the task exists.`
-  - `Please enter the project and task fields.`
+  - `Please enter valid date.`
+  - `Names should be alphanumerical and not empty.`
+  - `Invalid command format! set deadline DEADLINE /to TASK_NAME /in PROJECT_NAME`

 ### Set Project Status : `set status`